dasaro/klingo/README.md

 #### CHANGELOG:

+**v0.0.3**:

+- Klingo now outputs the number of atoms and bottoms in the 3ND\*-valuation.

 **v0.0.2**:

 - README created
 - Added options to control output format
 - Output now clearly states when the input logic program is unsatisfisable
-- Output now clearly states if the found 3ND*-valuation is total
+- Output now clearly states if the found 3ND\*-valuation is total

 **v0.0.1**: